diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

                      .roles("ADMIN");
          }

-The great thing here is that we have now secured our application, without having to change existing routes.
+The great thing here is that we have now secured our application, without having to change code for existing routes.
 We did not alter our previously created `UserController`, nor did we have to write any xml-configuration.

 At this point, we have some missing classes.
 Our JWTLoginFilter and JWTAuthenticationFilter still need to be created.
 They will deal with logging in a user and authenticating one respectively.
 Before we can use these classes however, we need to create a class that can handle JWTs.

 ### Creating a JWT Service

 Our JWT Service will deal with the creation and verification of our tokens.
-In this example, we will create a token based on a username, an expiration time and then sign with a secret (using an HMAC).
+In this example, we will create a token based on a username, an expiration time and then sign it with a secret (using an HMAC).
 We will use `io.jsonwebtoken.Jwts` here for creating and verifying our tokens, they also provide a bunch of algorithms we can use to sign our secret.

      public class TokenAuthenticationService {